-Welcome to Madison Junior High School!
+Welcome to Washington Junior High School!
 This handbook has been designed to provide you with helpful information for your reference.
-Students are expected to follow all rules adopted by the Naperville Community School District #203 Board of Education.
-The following procedures have been established to maintain a safe environment during the school day.
-If you have questions about school that are not answered here, please ask your teacher, counselor or an administrator.
+Students will be expected to follow all rules adopted by the Naperville Community School District 203 Board of Education.
+The following procedures have been established to maintain a safe and orderly environment during the school day.
+If you have questions about school that are not answered here, please ask your teacher, counselor or principal.
 They will be glad to help you.